thirionlogan/snack-fund/docs/XP.md

 - Sort by Value: Business sorts the user stories by Business Value.
 - Sort by Risk: Development sorts the stories by risk.
 - Set Velocity: Development determines at what speed they can perform the project.
 - Choose scope: The user stories that will be finished in the next release will be picked.
-Based on the user stories, the release date is determined.
+Then, based on the user stories, the release date is determined.

 #### **Sort by value**